tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 a b c d | e     3 comparisons to determine where to insert d a b c d e |     4 comparisons to determine where to insert e
 ```
 In total, $0 + 1 + 2 + 3 + 4 = 10$ comparisons are needed in the worst case (in some cases fewer comparisons might be necessary).
 In general, in the worst case insertion sort does $0 + 1 + 2 + ... + n - 1 = \frac{n(n-1)}{2}$ comparisons to sort $n$ objects.
 The expression $\frac{n(n-1)}{2} = \frac{1}{2}n^2 - \frac{1}{2}n$ is *quadratic*.
 When $n$ is big, the low-order term $\frac{1}{2}n$ doesn't make much difference and so we'll ignore it.
 Thus, when $n$ is big, insertion sort does on the order of $n^2$ comparisons.

 This analysis only considers *comparisons*: it ignores the work done when inserting new elements.
 So lets consider how many numbers are *moved* by insertion sort.
-Again, to make the analysis easier, we will only consider the worst case when all of the sorted part of the vector moves up one position.
+Again, to make the analysis easier, we consider the worst case when all of the sorted part of the vector moves up one position.
 When there are $k$ numbers in the sorted part, the next insertion must move all $k$ of those numbers.
 As shown above, the sorted part of the vector increases by 1 after every insertion, so the total number of data moves is $1+2+3+\ldots +(n-1) = \frac{n(n-1)}{2}$, which is approximately $n^2$.
 So, when $n$ is big, insertion sort does about $n^2$ data moves in the worst case.

 Whether you count comparisons or data moves (or both), the result is the same: in the worst case, linear insertion sort does about $n^2$ work to sort $n$ items.
 In practice, this turns out to be quite slow when $n$ is large, and so insertion sort should only be used for sorting a small number of items (maybe a few thousand, depending upon the speed of your computer).